kevinmcaleer/pico_drone/README.md

 ---

-*This project is a work in progress and will be updated as development continues.*
+*This project is under active development.
+Most core features are complete and tested; see GitHub issues for remaining tasks and progress.*